Estimate nuisance functions for average value-based VIMs

 )

-the fitted nuisance function estimator
+)the fitted nuisance function estimator

 the covariates.
-If type = "average_value"
+If type = "average_value", then the exposure

-variable should be part of X
+variable should be part of X, with its name provided in exposure_name.

-(only used if type = "average_value"
+(only used if type = "average_value") the name of

 the exposure of interest; binary, with 1 indicating presence of the exposure and